 The wooden panels give me this perfectly smooth surface.
 I use a unique take on a traditional gesso ground to begin prepping a panel.
 Applying the ground in these big gestural strokes and sanding down between each layer.
 I just couldn’t get this same effect from canvas, it feels very limiting to me.
 I like how the wood grain creates another texture that I can work with or against as well, it adds to the whole process for me.

 The titles of your work are beautiful and poetic.
 Across an Embroidered Blue Sky, Hanging Raindrops, So Many Different Ways to Make Those Hidden Things Found, and The Flower of Forgetting are some of my favourites.
-How do you come up with them?
+How do you invent them?

 Thank you so much.
 Lots of these titles are taken either from haikus or descriptive sentences I have pieced together when remembering a space or place.
 I sometimes write down inspiring phrases in the moment and return to them when I want them to help form a painting or inspire a new piece.